atom/atom/docs/theme-variables.md

 ## Use in Packages

 In any of your package's `.less` files, you can access the theme variables by importing the `ui-variables` file from Atom.
-The

-Your package should generally only specify structural styling, and these should come from [the style guide][style-guide].
+Your package should generally only specify structural styling, and these should come from [the style guide][styleguide].
 Your package shouldn't specify colors, padding sizes, or anything in absolute pixels.
 You should instead use the theme variables.
 If you follow this guideline, your package will look good out of the box with any theme!